Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

 Suppose $\alpha$ lies on a pseudo-triangle $T'$ right after the flip of $b$.
 Let $l_2(q)$ be $l_1(q)$ but with the reversed direction.
 Then both $l_1(q)$ and $l_2(q)$ are tangent to the obstacle $P$ at $q$.
 Since $q$ is reversed due to the flip of $b$, $l_2(q)$ is the directed tangent line of $T'$ at $q$ right after the flip of $b$.
 As a free bitangent, $t$'s direction does not change after the flip of $b$ ($\neq t$), the direction of $l_2(q)$ is opposite to that of $t$, making $t$ not compatible with its endpoint $q$ after the flip of $b$.
 But this contradicts with the definition of good pseudo-triangulation.
 Thus $q$ cannot be an endpoint of any free bitangent in $\calB$, and the lemma follows. \end{proof}

 The next lemma is critical.

-\lemmaspace \begin{lemma} During the topological flip algorithm, any point on the boundary of any obstacle in $\calP$ can be reversed at most once. \end{lemma} \lemmaspace \begin{proof} By Lemma \ref{lem:40}, the direction of any free bitangent $t\in \calB$ can be reversed only by a flip operation on $t$.
+\begin{lemma} During the topological flip algorithm, any point on the boundary of any obstacle in $\calP$ can be reversed at most once. \end{lemma}

+\begin{proof} By Lemma \ref{lem:40}, the direction of any free bitangent $t\in \calB$ can be reversed only by a flip operation on $t$.
 Since the algorithm does not flip any bitangent more than once, the direction of each free bitangent is reversed only once throughout the algorithm.

 Consider a flip of a free bitangent $b$ of a good pseudo-triangulation $\calT$.
 Suppose a point $a$ on $\partial T$ of a pseudo-triangle $T$ is reversed for the first time due to the flip of $b$.
 Below we prove that $a$ cannot be reversed again.
 We only discuss the case when $a$ lies on $\partial R$ (the case on $\partial L$ is similar).